 I decided early that this year’s fall project would be a recipe for a Pumpkin Spice Cheesecake Macaron.
 Sure, there were a few other recipes out there already with variations of pumpkin, spice and or cheesecake but I wanted to create one that didn’t involve mixing cream cheese with powdered sugar (too sweet).
-It also had to have a substantial pumpkin flavour on top of the pumpkin spice since the spice alone tastes quite like gingerbread.

 How to Fix a Curdled Cream Cheese Frosting

 One of the challenges of working with cream cheese is that it can separate if over beaten.
 You’ll see that the mixture will become curdled, sweaty and very lumpy.
 One of the extra steps taken to combat this is to cream and soften the cream cheese ahead of time so that it can be easily incorporated into the buttercream without the need for much more beating.

 Now let's just say, despite all your best efforts to prevent the cream cheese frosting from separating, it does.
 You'll see that the mixture will become broken, sweaty and lumpy.
 Normally, a broken looking buttercream can usually come back together after beating some more.
 With the addition of the cream cheese, this doesn't happen.
 The water separates from the cream cheese and the more you beat it, the worse it gets.
 Don't throw the mixture away in frustration.
 I know, it will look so ugly that you might be tempted to.